programmfabrik/easydb-documentation/content/sysadmin/installation.en.md

 ## Start

-The components of the easydb are separated into one docker container each and are created with one command for each container.
+The components of the easydb are separated into one docker container each and are created with one command per container:

-The option `restart=always` ensures that the containers are started together with the docker engine, e.g. during server start.
-This serves as integration into the linux init system.

 ```bash
 BASEDIR=/srv/easydb